Administrative Staff

 FOUNDER & CEO

 Valeen received her BFA/MS in Art and Design Education, with a minor in Art History and a concentration in printmaking from Pratt Institute.
 After working at various educational facilities, including museums, early childhood education centers and community centers, she founded Private Picassos in the Spring of 2006.
 Her main goal was to create a process-oriented art program that valued skill building and exploration over the final product.
 Valeen crafts the core values and philosophy of Private Picassos, drawing inspiration from her education, experience, and background, especially the influence of her two artist parents.
-After 10 years of bringing art classes to children and adults throughout the Tri-State Area, Valeen created a home for Private Picassos at their first bricks and mortar Art Studio in Park Slope, Brooklyn!
+After 10 years of bringing art classes to children and adults throughout the Tri-State Area, Valeen created a home for Private Picassos at their first bricks and mortar Art Studio in Park Slope, Brooklyn.
 Since opening in the Fall of 2015, PP Art Studio has become a mainstay in the community, offering an engaging space for kids and adults to create art and memories side by side.
-Valeen lives in Brooklyn, NY with her husband and son.
+Valeen lives in Brooklyn, NY with her husband and son and opened her second Private Picassos’ location in Clinton Hill Brooklyn in September 2024.

 Analina Berofsky; she/her